 - You start working or become self-employed, and - You have taken up insurable employment/self-employment within four weeks of the close of your One-Parent Family claim, and - You did not claim another Social Welfare payment when your OFP ended (except for WFP and Child Benefit).

-If you lose your job and claim a Social Welfare payment the BTWFD stops but it may restart if you get a new job - to a maximum of 2 restarts per claim.
-You must use up your entitlement to BTWFD within 3 years.
+If you lose your job and claim a Social Welfare payment, BTWFD stops, but it may restart if you get a new job - to a maximum of 2 restarts per claim.

 BTWFD - How to Apply